palakg28/palakg28/README.md

 Tech Stack: Python, Pandas, Scikit-learn, Matplotlib, Seaborn

-This project aims to predict whether a loan will default based on applicant data and credit history.Focus Areas:
+This project aims to predict whether a loan will default based on applicant data and credit history.

-Data wrangling and missing value treatment
+Focus Areas: Data wrangling and missing value treatment

 EDA and feature importance